EpsilonSolutions/netscaler-command-reference/docs/snmp/snmp-option/snmp-option.md

 <b>partitionNameInTrap</b>
 Send partition name as a varbind in traps.
 By default the partition names are not sent as a varbind.

+<b>snmpTrapLoggingLevel</b>
+Audit log level of SNMP trap logs.
+The default value is INFORMATIONAL.